robinhood0107/RPG-Maker-Live-Translator-llama.cpp-ver/README.md

 ## Overview
 RPG Maker MV / MZ addon to translate all text that gets drawn on the screen.
-You must provide your own DeepL API key.
+Supported translators: DeepL (bring your own key) and local LLM.

 Since RPG Maker is a scriptable platform, no implementation of a translator will work against every game.
 Chances are that many games will have subtle issues or won't work at all unless you debug yourself.